 Working on your budget before the baby comes?
-If you’re looking for an easy way to track your money, SoFi Money might be the answer.
-SoFi Money allows you to track your spending and manage your money, which could include automating debt payments and setting a budget.
+If you’re looking for an easy way to track your money, SoFi Checking and Savings might be the answer.
+SoFi Checking and Savings allows you to track your spending and manage your money, which could include automating debt payments and setting a budget.
 The best part?
 It’s all in one place, so you don’t have to juggle 874 spreadsheets.

-SoFi Money is a cash management account where you can spend, save, and earn all in one place.
+SoFi Checking and Savings is a checking and savings account where you can spend, save, and earn all in one place.
 You’ll earn 0.20% Annual Percentage Yield (APY) on all your cash and pay no account fees.
 We work hard to give you high interest and charge no account fees.
 With that in mind, our interest rates and fees charged are subject to change at any time.

-Planning for a baby gets pretty complicated—let SoFi Money simplify your finances.
+Planning for a baby gets pretty complicated—let SoFi Checking and Savings simplify your finances.